mixigroup/activerecord-turntable/README.md

 ```

 > [!note]
-> Ruby 2.3 or higher is required to run appraisal.
+> Appraisal does not work on Ruby 2.2 or lower.

 ## Thanks